pydata/xarray/doc/internals/how-to-add-new-backend.rst

 ------------------------

-Adding a new backend for read support to Xarray does not require to integrate any code in Xarray; all you need to do is:
+Adding a new backend for read support to Xarray does not require one to integrate any code in Xarray; all you need to do is:

 - Create a class that inherits from Xarray :py:class:`~xarray.backends.BackendEntrypoint` and implements the method ``open_dataset`` see :ref:`RST backend_entrypoint`